mjoynes-wombat-web/marwynn.net/src/articles/markdown/2018-08-10-crab-trap-alpha.md

 The [GameBoard](https://github.com/CodingWithKids/crab-trap/blob/alpha/src/scenes/GameBoard/index.jsx) scene is where all the game mechanics are brought together.
 The state for the difficulty, score, hiding spots, number of crabs, board initialization status, and paused state are controlled by this component.

 The GameBoard creates a grid of spots.
-A certain percentage of these spots are hideable.
-The percentage range of spots that are hideable change with the difficulty.
+A certain percentage of these spots are hide-able.
+The percentage range of spots that are hide-able change with the difficulty.
 It also contains a number of crabs which walk from hiding spot to hiding spot.
 The speed and number of the crabs go up with the game difficulty as well.

-The [hideable spots](https://github.com/CodingWithKids/crab-trap/tree/alpha/src/scenes/GameBoard/components/spots) are shown by the four hiding spot images being display at their spot.
+The [hide-able spots](https://github.com/CodingWithKids/crab-trap/tree/alpha/src/scenes/GameBoard/components/spots) are shown by the four hiding spot images being display at their spot.
 These png images intercept the click through to the crab.
 The crab is also rendered un-clickable when it's paused behind the hiding spot.
 The 4 spots are [driftwood](https://github.com/CodingWithKids/crab-trap/blob/alpha/src/assets/images/drift-wood.png), [rocks](https://github.com/CodingWithKids/crab-trap/blob/alpha/src/assets/images/rock.png), a [sand castle](https://github.com/CodingWithKids/crab-trap/blob/alpha/src/assets/images/sand-castle.png), and a [turtle](https://github.com/CodingWithKids/crab-trap/blob/alpha/src/assets/images/turtle.png).
 The sand castle and turtle are programmed to show up approximately half as often to make them more unique.

 When a [crab](https://github.com/CodingWithKids/crab-trap/blob/alpha/src/components/Crab/index.jsx) is clicked, the [bucket](https://github.com/CodingWithKids/crab-trap/blob/alpha/src/assets/images/bucket.png) animates down to trap it and the score counter ticks up.
 The crab is also rendered un-clickable to prevent multiple clicks on the same crab.
 Then both the crab and the bucket fade out.
 This is immediately replaced by a new crab which gets placed off the left or right of the screen at a random height.